wesen/WriteHERE/ttmp/2025-04-26/02-go-ws-server-architecture-prd.md

 - A `config.Config` struct will hold all configuration parameters.
 - Configuration will be loaded primarily from environment variables (matching Python's `ServerConfig.from_env`).
 - Additional Watermill-specific configuration will be added for Redis Stream consumer group, consumer name, etc.
-- [Optional but Recommended] Use Cobra for defining CLI flags that can override environment variables.
+- ✅ We've implemented Cobra for defining CLI flags that can override environment variables.
 - [Optional but Recommended] Use Viper to manage configuration loading from environment variables and flags.

 ## 8. State Management